Acc54608/BinaryClock/README.md

 # BinaryClock
-This is a clock that displays H:M:S in binary, written in C++ using the SFML library
+This is a clock that displays H:MM:SS in binary, written in C++ using the SFML library

 The program uses the font DS-DIGITAL by Dusit Supasawat, you can get it here https://www.dafont.com/ds-digital.font.
 Just get the DS-DIGIB.ttf and put it with the .exe and maybe throw some money that guy's way.